-Exane BNP Paribas estimates this share distribution would see UMG’s post-IPO (but pre-trading) ownership divided up thusly: 20% to Vivendi, 20% to the Tencent consortium, 16% to the Bolloré group (Vivendi’s biggest shareholder), and 44% to other Vivendi shareholders.
+Exane BNP Paribas estimates this share distribution would see UMG’s pre-trading ownership divided up thusly: 20% to Vivendi and 20% to the Tencent consortium, 16% to the Bolloré group (Vivendi’s biggest shareholder), and 44% to other Vivendi shareholders.

 MBW’s Stat Of The Week: Under vivendi’s IPO proposal, an owner of shares worth 0.1% in Vivendi today will soon receive separate stock worth over $20 million in Universal Music Group.